-After all, as Reggie Aggarwal, CEO of Cvent, reminded co-creators at ASAE’s inaugural Xperience Design Project event this week: “It’s not just a two-day effort, or a three-day effort, or however long your conference or event is,” he said.
+After all, as Reggie Aggarwal, CEO of Cvent, reminded co-creators at ASAE’s inaugural Xperience Design Project a few months ago: “It’s not just a two-day effort, or a three-day effort, or however long your conference or event is,” he said.
 “It’s a yearlong effort.
 How do you engage your participants and your audience all year long?
 You need to think beyond the actual event.”

 Aggarwal shared how technology could make this task easier.
 For instance, you can curate the best content from the event.
 If you had 50 breakout sessions, he suggested you pick the best five or six—based on feedback from attendees.

 “Then you take that curated content, and you actually send it out to people,” Aggarwal said.
 “It gets them re-engaged and keeps your event top of mind, giving your event a much longer life.”